Hantavirus pulmonary syndrome

-Because treatment options are limited, the best protection against hantavirus pulmonary syndrome is to avoid rodents and their habitats.
+Because treatment options are limited, the best protection against hantavirus pulmonary syndrome is to avoid contact with rodents and safely clean up rodent habitats.

 - Fever and chills